 A vegan Mexican-style stuffed baked potato recipe topped with a fiesta black bean and corn mixture!
-Easy to assemble and great for busy weeknights.
-(Gluten-free, oil-free.)
+It's easy to assemble and great for busy weeknights.
+(Vegan, gluten-free, oil-free.)

 Warm, fluffy baked potatoes are combined with flavorful Mexican-style toppings in this deliciously satisfying meal.

-Plus is it a good source of plant-based protein and fiber, with no cholesterol.
+Plus it's a good source of plant-based protein and fiber, with no cholesterol.